NFL Week 7 Schedule 2020: How to watch, TV channel, kickoff times

 Tom Brady and the Tampa Bay Buccaneers currently lead the NFC South with a 4-2 record.
 In last Sunday’s 38-10 win over the Green Bay Packers, the veteran QB had a passer rating of 104.9 while throwing 17 of 27 passes for 166 yards with two touchdowns and zero interceptions.
 RB Ronald Jones ran for 113 yards with two touchdowns while TE Rob Gronkowski found the end zone for the first time since 2018, making five catches for 78 yards.

 Derek Carr and the Las Vegas Raiders are second in the AFC West with a 3-2 record.
-The Raiders are coming off a bye week in week 6, but prior to that the team had a dominant 40-32 win over the Kansas City Chiefs in week 5.
+The Raiders are coming off a bye week in week 6, but prior to that the team had a dominant 40-32 win over the Kansas City Chiefs in week 5–their biggest win of the season.
 Carr completed 22-of-31 passes for 347 yards with three touchdowns and an interception.
 Rookie WR Henry Ruggs had an impactful game making two catches for 118 yards, including a 72-yard touchdown.

 RELATED: Still need fantasy help?
 We’ve got you covered